habuka036/wakame-vdc-wiki/Home.md

 There are a couple of ways you could answer this question.

 * Wakame-vdc is a virtual data center.
 You may have heard of virtual machines.
 Those virtualize a single computer.
 What Wakame-vdc does is virtualize an entire data center.
-More on that on the [[virtual data center concept|Concept]] page.
+More on that on the [[concept|Concept]] page.

 * Wakame-vdc is an IaaS (Infrastructure as a Service) cloud computing framework.
 Basically you can set it up and offer server infrastructure *"up in the cloud"*.
 Users can control Wakame-vdc through a web browser.
 That means you can for example set up Wakame-vdc and let users rent virtual servers from you.
 Some of the companies currently using Wakame-vdc do just that.